 Peñoles’ Milpillas mine and 45,000 tonnes-per-year SX-EW cathode production plant, which is another key regional supplier, has been shut since July 2020.

-The arbitrage has been forced open in part due to the differing structures in the London and Chicago futures forward curves for copper.
+Curve comes in The arbitrage has been forced open in part due to the differing structures in the London and Chicago futures forward curves for copper.

 The Comex market is currently in a steep backwardation, with the lack of prompt material forcing up the July, August and September months.